MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 ### Set the error budget

-The quantum algorithms requires a total accuracy if 0.01, i.e., 1%, in order to obtain a chemical accuracy of 1 mHa.
-We can instruct the resource estimator to use a total error budget of 0.01, which is distributed to all possible sub components in the execution of the quantum algorithm that may fail.
-(More details on the error budget can be found in the Azure Quantum documentation.)
+The quantum algorithms requires a total accuracy if 0.01, that is, 1%, to obtain a chemical accuracy of 1 mHa.
+For more information, see [Error budget](xref:microsoft.quantum.overview.resources-estimator#error-budget).

 ```python
 params.error_budget = 0.01